jmoyers/brain/readme.md

   - [ ] AttributeView.js - edit attributes for a file, right hand view
   - [ ] Autocomplete.js - [[context]] aware file/note autocomplete
   - [ ] RelatedView.js - show other notes which are attribute related
-- [ ] brain.js - given a meta structure, write and read .brain
+- [x] brain.js - given a meta structure, write and read .brain
+- [ ] fingerprint.js - fingerprint files in brain, check database validity
 - [ ] attr.js - given a meta structure, write or read attr for a given file
 - [ ] main.js - command line parsing, require all functions in